War elephant: Middle Ages

 In Southeast Asia, the powerful Khmer Empire had come to regional dominance by the 9th century AD, drawing heavily on the use of war elephants.
 Uniquely, the Khmer military deployed double cross-bows on the top of their elephants.
 With the collapse of Khmer power in the 15th century, the successor region powers of Burma (now Myanmar) and Siam (now Thailand) also adopted the widespread use of war elephants.
-In many battles of the period it was the practice for leaders to fight each other personally on elephants.
+In many battles of the period it was the practice for leaders to fight each other personally in elephant duels.
 One famous battle occurred when the Burmese army attacked Siam's Kingdom of Ayutthaya.
 The war may have been concluded when the Burmese crown prince Mingyi Swa was killed by Siamese King Naresuan in personal combat on elephant in 1593.
 However, this duel may be apocryphal.

 In Thailand, the king or general rode on the elephant's neck and carried ngaw, a long pole with a sabre at the end, plus a metal hook for controlling the elephant.
 Sitting behind him on a howdah, was a signaller, who signalled by waving of a pair of peacock feathers.
 Above the signaller was the chatras, consisting of progressively stacked circular canopies, the number signifying the rank of the rider.
 Finally, behind the signaller on the elephant's back, was the steerer, who steered via a long pole.
 The steerer may have also carried a short musket and a sword.

 In Malaysia, 20 elephants battled the Portuguese during the Capture of Malacca (1511).

 The Chinese continued to reject the use of war elephants throughout the period, with the notable exception of the Southern Han during the 10th century AD – the "only nation on Chinese soil ever to maintain a line of elephants as a regular part of its army".
 This anomaly in Chinese warfare is explained by the geographical proximity and close cultural links of the southern Han to Southeast Asia.
 The military officer who commanded these elephants was given the title "Legate Digitant and Agitant of the Gigantic Elephants".
 Each elephant supported a wooden tower that could allegedly hold ten or more men.
-For a brief time, war elephants played a vital role in Southern Han victories such as the invasion of Chu in 948 AD, but the Southern Han elephant corps were ultimately soundly defeated at Shao in 971 AD, defeated by crossbow shooting from troops of the Song Dynasty.
+For a brief time, war elephants played a vital role in Southern Han victories such as the invasion of Chu in 948 AD, but the Southern Han elephant corps were ultimately soundly defeated at Shao in 971 AD, defeated by crossbow shooting from troops of the Song dynasty.
 As one academic has put it, "thereafter this exotic introduction into Chinese culture passed out of history, and the tactical habits of the North prevailed".
-However, as late as the Ming dynasty in as far north as Beijing, there were still records of elephants being used in Chinese warfare, namely in 1449 where a Vietnamese contingent of war elephants helped the Ming Dynasty defend the city from the Mongols.
+However, as late as the Ming dynasty in as far north as Beijing, there were still records of elephants being used in Chinese warfare, namely in 1449 where a Vietnamese contingent of war elephants helped the Ming dynasty defend the city from the Mongols.